 Our Gum Arabic Powder is the perfect binder for many paint recipes.
 Made naturally from the hardened sap of various species of the acacia trees, it is dissolved in water to make an effective and non-toxic adhesive binder.
-Gum Arabic Powder is a key ingredient in several of our most popular paint recipes, including Professional-Grade Watercolors and Gouache.
+Gum Arabic Powder is a key ingredient in several of our most popular paint recipes, including Professional-Grade Watercolors, Natural Ink, Printmaking Ink and Gouache.
 If you're a gouache or watercolor lover, Gum Arabic is for you!

 Our Refined Walnut Oil pairs perfectly as a medium with our Earth & Mineral Pigments to make a smooth, rich, luxurious oil paint.
 Slow-drying, non-toxic, and all-natural, this oil is a time-tested medium with great workability.
 Unlike linseed oil, this product doesn’t yellow over time, and its unique refractive index produces color that is naturally more bright and vibrant.
 Our Refined Walnut Oil is a great choice to mix with pigments, thin mixed paint, clean brushes, or make natural wood stains.
 For a complete recipe on how to mix your own oil paints, check out our Natural Earth Oil Paints tutorial!